House Price Index May 2025

-With higher stamp duty rates starting the 1st April, there was a massive spike in transactions in March to beat the stamp duty deadline - 177K transactions, more than double the level last March.
-It's not surprising that buyer demand cooled in April.
-And with homes for sale at their highest level in a decade, house price growth continues to be relatively modest.
-Reports are that agreed sales continue to be ahead of last year and with mortgage affordability improving, activity is expected to regain pace in the months ahead.
+With higher stamp duty rates from 1st April, transactions in April fell to their lowest level in 15 years after a surge in March.
+And, with homes for sale at a decade high, house prices fell in May and annual house price growth slowed.
+However, reports are that agreed sales continue to be ahead of last year.
+There are early signs of more buyer enquiries reported by Rightmove and Zoopla, and with mortgage affordability improving, activity is expected to regain pace in the months ahead with modest house price growth.

 What’s happening nationally